Alabama vs. Auburn NCAA Football Odds, Plays and Insights | November 27, 2021

 - The Crimson Tide have an against the spread record of 3-3 in their six games when favored by 19.5 points or more so far this season.

-- Alabama's games this year have gone over the point total five times in 11 opportunities (45.5%).
+- Alabama's games this year have gone over the total in five out of 11 opportunities (45.5%).

-- When Alabama puts up more than 22 points, it is 6-4 against the spread and 9-1 overall.
+- Alabama is 6-4 against the spread and 9-1 overall in games when it records more than 22 points.

-- Alabama is 6-3 against the spread and 8-1 overall when the team piles up over 369.1 yards.
+- In games that Alabama picks up over 369.1 yards, the team is 6-3 against the spread and 8-1 overall.

 - This year, the Crimson Tide have turned the ball over nine times, while the Tigers have forced nine.